-Breathing exercises for anxiety can become your instant calmer during an anxiety attack.
-They will immediately reduce the level of stress and tension and stir you away from the obsessive pattern of thinking that happens during anxiety attacks.
+They can immediately reduce your stress and anxiety levels, and stir you away from the obsessive pattern of thinking that happens during anxiety attacks.

-Breathing Exersises for Anxiety
+The Ultimate Breathing Exercises for Anxiety

-The Sigh Breath
+1. The Sigh Breath

 It will relieve the tension in your neck and chest area also.

 Pause and hold the air inside for just a second – then let it out slowly through your mouth.
 Make your exhale as long as possible – this is the key.

 As you repeat this for the second time – take a look around you and what’s going on around you – quietly.